Michigan Economic Development Corporation

 WHY

-Marketing and branding are an essential tool for promoting a community’s assets and unique attributes.
+Marketing and branding are essential tools for promoting a community’s assets and unique attributes.
 A marketing plan establishes goals and strategies for how a community should partner locally to build a consistent brand, tell their unique story, and attract new residents, visitors, businesses, and development.

 RESOURCES